By: Jacqueline Shakespeare

 Facts and figures alone don’t stick in our minds, but stories create ‘sticky’ memories by attaching emotions to the rational information in front of us.
 Leaders who create and share strong stories have a powerful advantage.

 When we tell effective stories, we give the listener context and help them organise a mass of data into a form that is compelling and engaging.
 We create something that is memorable, repeatable and credible.
 It helps us to build a trusted relationship with the people we share our stories with.

 So how can we develop our stories at work?
 The following principles will help you create your own engaging story.

 To make sense of all of your information, people need to understand how everything fits together, the journey that you have been on so far and your current thinking.
 They will also benefit from a clearly articulated vision of where you are heading.

 When we experience an emotionally charged event, dopamine is released, making the story easy to remember.
-The brain is highly attracted to stories which involves a challenge with the promise of triumph in the end.
+The brain is highly attracted to stories that involve a challenge with the promise of triumph in the end.
 Injecting drama into your story will help to drive belief in the need for change.

 Make it personal